katjaq/vramonz2nii/ReadMe.md

 ## vramonz2nii

-This scripts converts a `.vramonz` file into a pair of `.nii.gz` files, or viceversa.
+These scripts converts a `.vramonz` file into a pair of `.nii.gz` files, or viceversa.

 To convert from `vramonz` to `nii.gz` use: